kluctl/flux-kluctl-controller/docs/api/kluctldeployment.md

 <em>(Optional)</em>
 <p>The KubeConfig for deploying to the target cluster.
 Specifies the kubeconfig to be used when invoking kluctl.
 Contexts in this kubeconfig must match the context found in the kluctl target.
-As an alternative, RenameContexts can be used to fix non-matching context names.</p>
+As an alternative, specify the context to be used via &lsquo;context&rsquo;</p>
 </td>
 </tr>
 <tr>